hepingzhangyale/BITF/README.md

 Run "summarize_final.R" to summarize and generate the manhattan plots.

 ### Step 4 (Tree construction)
 For smaller data sets, `biRegressionTree.R` in the `\code` folder can be directly utilized to obtain the ball tree.
-For larger data sets, e.g. the ball tree in Section 5.4 of the paper, we recommend iteratively perform Step 2 and 3 to mannually obtain the tree.
+For larger data sets, e.g. the ball tree in Section 5.4 of the paper, we recommend iteratively performing Step 2 and 3 to mannually obtain the tree.